Lockyy/newpix/readme.txt

 ======

-Plays a ping at 2 and 32minutes past the hour.
+Plays a ping at 2 and 32 minutes past the hour.
 Approximately when xkcd.com/1190 updates.

 Ping wav found at: http://soundjax.com